synacktiv/rulesfinder/README.md

 As a rule of thumb, I recommend:

- * having a a minimum substring size of 4 or 5 ;
+ * having a a minimum substring size of 4 or 5, note that memory usage for the first phase is mostly linear with the size of the plaintext corpus ;
  * only using real passwords in the cleartext corpus ;
  * using dictionaries you will actually use during a cracking session.
 That means short dictionaries for rules you will use against hard hashes, and long dictionaries for rules you will use against fast hashes.